 Here we are, the start of a new year; the end of another.
 This is often a time when we take a few moments to reflect on our lives and consider our future as we ask ourselves these very basic questions: What the fuck am I doing?
 Where am I going?
 Who do I want to be?
 Why should I care?
 And for me the answer is, I don’t really know what I’m doing or where I’m going.
 And I don’t know how to care.
 Other people care about these things.
 Sometimes I wish I were more like other people.
 Maybe my life would be easier then.
 Perhaps my life would make sense.

-The dawn of another year also seems to promise the opportunity to begin again, to start anew, though it’s really just a mark in time that means… nothing really.
+All I’ve ever wanted was a fresh start.
+For whatever reason (for lots of reasons) I never felt like being me was good enough.
+I perceived every mistake, every rejection as something that needed to be nullified in order to move on, to find acceptance.
+So what I love about the dawn of another year is that it seems to promise the opportunity to begin again, to start anew, though it’s really just a mark in time that means… nothing actually.
 Nevertheless, it does call for some self-reflection.
-So.
-Here I go.